PLhery/node-twitter-api-v2/doc/auth.md

 **NOTE**: If the user refuses app access, `code` will not be provided.

-You need to extract those tokens, find the linked `codeVerifier` from given `state` (using your session store!), then ask for accesss token.
+You need to extract those tokens, find the linked `codeVerifier` from given `state` (using your session store!), then ask for access token.

 Create a client with your **client ID** (and the **client secret** if it's needed), like at step 1.